kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 New test failures will also show up during Code Freeze and you need to make sure that these are labeled properly, get attention of the CI Signal lead, and get attention from the appropriate SIGs.

 As Code Freeze progresses, you should get increasingly aggressive about getting SIGs to kick out any issue which doesn't represent substantial breakage in the new release.
-Particularly, new features which aren't making rapid progress need to either jump to the next release, or reduce their scope.
+Particularly, new enhancements which aren't making rapid progress need to either jump to the next release, or reduce their scope.
 You can remove issues from the release by downgrading their priority, but it's really better if the SIGs do it.
 Start watching for issues with the release version string in them, eg: "1.11.0-beta".

 ### Sample Searches